 Fleas are a nuisance.
 These tiny, blood-sucking parasites irritate your dog and infest your home—often before you realize that fleas have moved in.
-If you and your dog are scratching your heads, and you’re wondering how to get rid of fleas on dogs, we’ve got you covered.
+If you and your dog are scratching your heads, and you’re wondering how to kill dog fleas, we’ve got you covered.
 Here are the four steps you need to take to eliminate these unwelcome freeloaders.

 1. Understand the Flea Life Cycle